Nubuck/z1-core/libs/ui-box-tailwind/readme.md

 This library offers a solution to managing and mutating functional css classNames in a comfortable functional css-in-js'esque way, across any platform free of any runtime DOM concerns.

-Ui Box essentially takes a plain object input representing the root [classNames](https://nerdcave.com/tailwind-cheat-sheet) of [Tailwind css](https://tailwindcss.com/) and returns a chained object with a methods\ to mutate the object or render the box state to a monsterously long line of classNames, so you don't have to.
+Ui Box essentially takes a plain object input representing the root [classNames](https://nerdcave.com/tailwind-cheat-sheet) of [Tailwind css](https://tailwindcss.com/) and returns a chained object with a method to mutate the object or render the box state to a monsterously long line of classNames, so you don't have to.

 ## Usage